Narahari-Battala/Database-Design-and-Implementation/README.md

-Database Design and Implementation: (School Course Schedule)
+# Database Design and Implementation: (School Course Schedule)

 I have designed and Implemented a School Course Schedule Database as my Database Systems Course Project.

 In this project i have implemented Stored Procedures, Triggers, views and indexes.

-All the Data base design rules are followed and all the tables are normalized to 4th normal form , as normalizing the data to more levels decreases the performance of
+All the Data base design rules are followed and all the tables are normalized to 4th normal form , as normalizing the data to more levels decreases the performance of Database, i have stopped the Normalization at 4NF.

+I have also created Indexes to improve the performance of Database.

 As this project is for Database Systems Course i have concentrated only on designing the database by following all the design principles.